 All courses required for the Certificate also meet requirements for the Human Services A.S. degree.
 A student who earns the Certificate will also have completed approximately half the credits required for the Human Services A.S. degree.

-To earn a certificate in this program, a student must complete all program credits and the additional requirements shown below.
+To earn a certificate in this program, a student must complete all program credits and the additional requirements shown on next page.